 Do you want to know how many money laundering methods are?
 In this, post we will briefly explore them so that you know those methods exist and you have a rough understanding of them.

 Money Laundering Method 1: Online Marketplaces

-The first method involves Online Marketplaces.
-A number of online marketplaces have emerged in the last few years, allowing individuals to earn additional income off of their resources.
+The first method involves online marketplaces.
+Many of online marketplaces have emerged in the last few years, allowing individuals to earn additional income from their resources.

 Whether it’s sharing their accommodation, their ride, or some skill they possess, the sector is exploding.

 As a result, there has been a rise in micro-merchants, individuals who offer their products or services through an online marketplace.